Greatjon Umber by amok©

 A Storm of Swords

-In preparation for the Freys' betrayal of House Stark, Petyr, Merrett, and Ser Whalen Frey were tasked with getting the Greatjon too drunk to put up a fight.
-Once the Red Wedding begins, however, the Greatjon is only subdued after eight men grapple with him.
-He still manages to kill one man, wound two others and bite off half the ear of Ser Leslyn Haigh.
-His son and heir, the Smalljon, is slain during the massacre.
+In preparation for the Freys' betrayal of House Stark, Petyr, Merrett, and Ser Whalen Frey were tasked with getting the Greatjon too drunk to fight.
+Despite consuming enough wine to kill three normal men, when the Red Wedding begins eight men are needed to subdue the Greatjon in chains.
+He takes the sword of the first man to attack him, kills one, wounds two others, and bites off half the ear of Ser Leslyn Haigh.
+The Greatjon's son and heir, the Smalljon, is slain during the massacre.

 A Feast for Crows